 Looking forward, Gittens-Jones said she imagines the VLACS model will help prepare her more for what college will be like in terms of organization and planning her own schedule.
 While still a few years out, Gittens-Jones said she is planning on taking a year off after getting her diploma and then applying to online college programs with similarities to the online programs at VLACS.

 “When I go to college it’s going to help me a lot,” she said.
-“I feel like I’m more well rounded.”
+“I feel like I’m more well-rounded.”

 VLACS’ full-time admissions program helps students become an active part of their own education without worries of feeling uncomfortable or distracted.
 Our unique approach to competency-based education is intended to help support students as they transition to online learning.
-Contact us today to start earning credits toward your high school diploma.
+Enroll today to start earning credits toward your high school diploma.